beehive-lab/TornadoVM/docs/source/truffle-languages.rst

 B) GraalVM Polyglot Dependencies
 ~~~~~~~~~~~~~~~~~~~~~~
-Since GraalVM 23.1.0, there have been three important changes as described in a `dedicated GraalVM blog post <https://medium.com/graalvm/truffle-unchained-13887b77b62c/>`_:

-* The GraalVM Updater is removed from the distribution of GraalVM without replacement.

-* All polyglot language runtimes shipped by GraalVM can now be used as Java libraries from Maven Central.

-* More standalone distributions are shipped for languages, such as Node and LLVM, that did not have such a distribution.
-Additionally, dedicated builds are provided with a pre-installed GraalVM JDK called JVM-standalone for every language. **The GraalVM JDK that is pre-installed does not include the compiler modules of Graal.
-Instead, it is built with libGraal (i.e., the Graal compiler compiled as a native library) to reduce the disk footprint.**

-Thus, the implementations of the programming languages (e.g., Python, JavaScript, Ruby) that are supported by the GraalVM polyglot API are now shipped as standalone distributions.
-And they can either be used as any other Java library from Maven Central, or as standalone toolkits.
+The implementations of the programming languages (e.g., Python, JavaScript, Ruby) that are supported by the GraalVM polyglot API are now shipped as standalone distributions.
+And they can either be used as any other Java library from :ref:`Maven Central <graalvm-mvn-dependencies>`, or as :ref:`standalone toolkits <build-standalone-toolkits>`.

+.. _graalvm-mvn-dependencies:

 2. Using the GraalVM Polyglot Dependencies from Maven Central
 ----------------------------------------------

 A) Build TornadoVM with the GraalVM Polyglot Dependencies from Maven Central
 ~~~~~~~~~~~~~~~~~~~~~~
 To build TornadoVM and utilize the `maven dependencies for GraalPy, GraalVM JavaScript and TruffleRuby <https://central.sonatype.com/namespace/org.graalvm.polyglot/>`_, you can build TornadoVM and use the ``graalvm-polyglot`` profile.

 .. code-block:: bash

    $ make graal-jdk-21 polyglot

 B) Run the Examples
 ~~~~~~~~~~~~~~~~~~~~~~